cornelGrg/CatDispenser/README.md

 - **timerSupport.cpp**: Handles time synchronization and scheduling.
 - **webServer.html**: Implements the front-end interface for controlling and monitoring the dispenser.

+  each .cpp file has its own .h header associated

 ## User Interface

 ### Web Interface Overview